SquareBracketAssociates/Booklet-PharoVirtualMachine/Part0-Preamble/1-ObjectStructure/objectStructure.md

 ## Object Representation

 Before delving inside the internals of the VM execution, it is important to understand the data it manipulates, in our case, Pharo objects.
 This chapter presents in-depth how objects are represented in memory.
-This will allow us to understand in further chapters how objects are created and mutated, how dynamic type checks are performed, and the different memory optimizations employed.
+This allow us to understand in further chapters how objects are created and mutated, how dynamic type checks are performed, and the different memory optimizations employed.

-Since a couple of years, the Pharo VM uses the Spur memory model, designed and implemented by Eliot Miranda for the OpenSmalltalk VM {!citation|ref=Mira18a!}.
+For a couple of years, the Pharo VM has used the Spur memory model, designed and implemented by Eliot Miranda for the OpenSmalltalk VM {!citation|ref=Mira18a!}.
 This model greatly improved the Garbage Collector (GC) and the complexity of JIT-compiled machine code.

-### Background
+### Background and Terminology

 This section defines some terminology necessary to understand this chapter, such as _word_, _nibble_, and _alignment_.
 It is important to set up a common vocabulary because some of these terms are used differently by different technologies, and the Pharo VM terminology is no exception.